Objective Momentum Barriers in Wall Turbulence: Results

-We have, so far, used level surfaces of the TRA field for the approximate visualization of vortices with a perfect instantaneous momentum-trapping property.
-We can also use the TSE field to interrogate the momentum barrier equation more globally in order to locate momentum-blocking interfaces between more and less turbulent areas of the flow.
-This can be achieved by constructing streamsurfaces of the barrier equation that partition the flow into a near-wall and a mean-flow region with the smoothest possible boundary between these two regions.
-We use TSE fields to aid in this interface identification as their level surfaces separate regions of distinct degrees of stretching in a manner analogous to hyperbolic invariant manifolds.
-We now describe a simple, automated algorithm for identifying such objective momentum transport barriers (MTB) as a physics-based alternative to the currently used TNTI or UMZ interface identification processes \citep{Adrian2000,DaSilva2014,DeSilva2015}.
-As with our vortex identification, when using the trajectory decorrelation time for TSE calculations, the only free parameter in our MTB algorithm is the choice of spatial resolution.
+We now describe a simple, automated algorithm for identifying such objective momentum transport barriers (MTB) as a physics-based alternative to the currently used TNTI or UMZ interface identification processes \citep{Adrian2000, DaSilva2014, DeSilva2015}.
+This algorithm is also sketched in Algorithm 2.
+As with our vortex identification, when using the trajectory decorrelation time for TSE calculations, we only use one free parameter in our MTB algorithm: the choice of spatial resolution, which is approximately 1 viscous length in all directions.
 This ultimately controls the level of detail in the MTB interfaces and their momentum-blocking ability.
-In contrast to common TNTI or UMZ level-surface approaches, we can improve our momentum-barrier identifications by calculating TSE at progressively finer resolutions beyond the underlying velocity grid, thus improving surface triangulations and increasing tangency with invariant manifolds in the barrier field.
+In contrast to common TNTI or UMZ level-surface approaches, we can progressively improve our momentum-barrier identifications by calculating TSE at progressively finer resolutions beyond the underlying velocity grid.
+This improves surface triangulations and enhances tangency with invariant manifolds in the barrier field (\ref{eq:instant barrier}).